Amanoo/Kindlegen-web/README.md

 This code assumes you're running a web server on Linux.
 I didn't bother making a Windows version, since if you have a web server it's probably running Linux anyway.
 But it shouldn't be too hard to make it Windows or OSX compatible, just use the correct version of Kindlegen for your OS and adapt the commands used in upload.php for your OS.
 There's a couple of shell_exec()s.

 The included Kindlegen application is property of Amazon.com, and they hold all rights to this app (https://www.amazon.com/gp/feature.html?docId=1000234621).
 The included version is Amazon kindlegen(Linux) V2.9 build 1028-0897292.
 I will not be updating this, so I recommend using the binary from Amazon.
 For the mailing service, the PHPMailer library was used (https://github.com/PHPMailer/PHPMailer).
+On Linux, this library depends on the sendmail application.